gka/chroma.js/readme.md

 # Chroma.js

-Chroma.js is a ~~tiny~~ JavaScript library (29.5kB) for all kinds of color conversions and color scales.
+Chroma.js is a tiny JavaScript library (12kB) for all kinds of color conversions and color scales.

 ### Usage